CDLUC3/uc3-present/ecs_logging/what-is-happening-in-fluent-bit.md

 Note that the fluentd logging driver adds: container_name, container_id.

 > [!NOTE]
-> The record seems to get tagged with `appname_firelens` somewhere in the workflow although it is not clear where that happens.
+> The record seems to get tagged with `appname-firelens` somewhere in the workflow although it is not clear where that happens.

 ```